AVME is an incredible project.

 Node incentives — To “fund” node operators that contribute computation power, AVME will be minted.
 These tokens are also required to operate a node.
-Any excess can be sold back in to the market, so users can use the network.
+Any excess can be sold back into the market, so users can use the network.

 Staking & farming — Again, node operators will stake AVME.
 And, users can farm AVME through liquidity pools.

 Decentralized blockchain-based anti-virus project — There are decentralized anti-virus applications that can be put into action with great success.
-But, AVME appears to be the first to implement this concept in an incentivised blockchain-based fashion.
+But, AVME appears to be the first to implement this concept in an incentivized blockchain-based fashion.
 Which, comes with its own basket of benefits for all involved.
 As we’ve discussed.